 How does the Community Foundation of Northern Illinois help with stewardship?

-- The mission of the Community Foundation of Northern Illinois is to serve as a catalyst for giving to attract, preserve, and grow an endowment for the people of Northern Illinois.
+- The Community Foundation of Northern Illinois is a 501(c)(3) nonprofit.
+Its mission is to serve as a catalyst for giving to attract, preserve, and grow an endowment for the people of Northern Illinois.

 - The Community Foundation uses an independent investment consultant to advise it in the formulation of investment policy, the evaluation and selection of investment agents, diversification and allocation to investment strategies, and monitoring the performance of its investment agents.

-- The Community Foundation’s investment policy and strategies are conservative, cost effective, and productive of a competitive rate of return.
+- The Community Foundation’s investment policy and strategies are specific to permanent endowment, conservative, cost effective, and productive of a competitive rate of return.

 - The Community Foundation is experienced in accepting many different types of gifts – cash and securities, designated beneficiary assets, closely held securities, restricted securities, real property, tangible personal property, and holdings in business enterprises.